puppetlabs/puppetlabs-apache/README.md

 #####`access_log`

 Specifies whether `*_access.log` directives should be configured.
 Valid values are 'true' and 'false'.
+Defaults to 'true'.

 #####`access_log_file`